Chronic wasting disease, or CWD, is a fatal disease of the central nervous system in deer and elk.

 Testing Locations & Results

 - Hunters are strongly encouraged to test their deer for free.

 - An interactive map of sampling locations (zoom and click on map icons for location details) or a list by county is available to find the nearest sampling location.

 - There are several testing options:

-- Firearm deer hunters harvesting deer in CWD positive counties can get a voluntary CWD taken by a biologist when bringing harvested deer to mandatory physical check stations during the firearm seasons.
-Firearm deer hunters harvesting deer not in CWD positive counties can use drop-off barrels or IDNR field offices to have CWD samples taken.
-Use this map to find locations.
+- Firearm deer hunters harvesting deer in CWD positive counties can get a voluntary CWD sample taken by a biologist when bringing harvested deer to mandatory physical check stations during the firearm seasons.
+Use this Map and list of addresses to find a check station near you.